Newcomer setup

 Move from arrival tasks to banking, credit, housing, phone service, taxes, and a workable first-month plan.

 A first apartment is much easier when lease details, deposits, utilities, move-in inspection, furniture, kitchen basics, cleaning supplies, tenant insurance, and address updates are handled before small tasks pile up.
-This Canadian first apartment checklist is designed for students, newcomers, first-time renters, and anyone moving into a rental unit who wants a practical move-in plan.
+This Canadian checklist is built for students, newcomers, and first-time renters who want a practical move-in plan rather than a shopping list.

 What this template is for